 If 22 miles of trail isn't enough check out Duke Forest.
 The University manages much of the forest in the surrounding areas for research, teaching, and recreation.
 Go just 10 minutes outside of downtown and you'll find yourself near Duke Forest.
 The forest is filled with trails for local hikers, runners, mountain bikers, and even horseback riders.

 If the woods aren't your thing, the Duke Lemur Center is a great option for animal lovers.
 The lemur center is the world leader in the study, care, and protection of lemurs (and just a few minutes from downtown Durham).
 They house more than 200 animals, carrying the world's largest and most diverse population of lemurs, outside Madagascar.

 Or perhaps you just want to get out to stop and smell the roses.
 Duke Gardens has more than 400,000 visitors from all over the world annually and is free to anyone who wants to explore their 55-acre botanic garden.
 The ease of access from the city to the sanctuary of nature makes living in Durham very appealing to those who want the best of both worlds.

 Looking for a city to comfortably live in without burning through your savings?
-According to Duke, the cost of living in Durham is about 23% lower than the national average.
+According to Duke, the cost of living in Durham is about 23% lower than the national average, though it's increasing quickly due to the hundreds of people moving here each week.
 With a low cost of living but a high quality of life, Durham is a great place to move to.